microsoft/msquic/README.md

   * All packets are encrypted
   * Parallel streams of application data.
   * Improved (compared to TCP) congestion control and loss recovery.
-  * 0-RTT (support depends on TLS library)
+  * Exchange application data in the first round trip (0-RTT).
+  * Survives a change in the clients IP address or port.
+  * Easily extendable for new features (such as unreliable delivery).

-**Note** - Several QUIC protocol features are not fully implemented:
+> **Important** Several QUIC protocol features are not fully implemented:
+>
+>  * 0-RTT with Schannel and OpenSSL

-  * NAT Rebinding
+>  * NAT Rebinding
-  * Client Migration
+>  * Client Migration
-  * Server Preferred Address
+>  * Server Preferred Address
-  * Full Path MTU Discovery
+>  * Path MTU Discovery

 ## Library Features